bbepis/XUnity.AutoTranslator/README.md

 ## Frequently Asked Questions
 > **Q: Why doesn't this plugin work in game X?**
-A: If the plugin does not work in a game, you can try to set the following configuration parameter `DisableCertificateValidation=True`.
-If it still does not work, it likely uses a technique to display text that this plugin is not aware of.
-In that case you can make an issue and maybe it will get fixed in a later version.
+A: There can be a host of reasons.
+If the game is AOT compiled with IL2CPP it will not work (check _Data directory).
+If you see translations being queued (ALT+0) but never completing, a potential solution is to select a compatibility endpoint from the dropdown.

 > **Q: How do I disable auto translations?**
 A: Select the empty endpoint when you press ALT+0 or set the configuration parameter `Endpoint=` to empty.